konzz/konzz.github.io/_posts/2014-09-15-angular-firebase-calendar.markdown

 }]);
 ```

-angular-ui-calendar expects the events to be an array "event sources", and those event sources can be arrays, functions, or urls thar return a json of events.
+angular-ui-calendar expects the events to be an array "event sources", and those event sources can be arrays, functions, or urls that return a json of events.
 We will use an array, so for now we set events as an array inside of an array.
-Add the calendar to the view
+Add the calendar to the view using the ``ui-calendar`` directive.

 ```javascript
 <div ui-calendar ng-model="events"></div>
 ```

-Now, we need a form to add new events, that will look like:
+Now, we need a form to add new events, that will look like

 ```javascript
 <form ng-submit="addEvent()">